wednesday-solutions/graphql-testkit/README.md

 - ### maxDepth (optional)
     The maximum you want to nest the generated queries and mutations.
 Default value is 4

+- ### outputDirectory (optional)
+    The directory where the output is saved.
+Default value is "./output"

 ## Output
-An output directory is created in the current working directory.
+An output directory is created in the `outputDirectory` directory.
 A folder structure based on endpoint will be created, which will contain the Postman collection(collections.json)